Health Equity

 Kittitas County Early Learning Coalition (KCELC)

-KCELC is providing free education and socioemotional learning tools to parents and families for use at home, to help build resiliency and school readiness after isolation from COVID-19.
+KCELC provides free education and socioemotional learning tools to parents and families for use at home, to help build resiliency and school readiness after isolation from COVID-19.
 KCLEC is also offering in-person, play-based parent-child events.

 Quiet Cadence